The Loudoun County School Board will spend yet another summer facing a lawsuit, thanks to this spring's school attendance boundary process.

 The dispute stems from a boundary process for HS-6, slated to open in fall of 2014 in Loudoun Valley Estates.
 Both the Broadlands and Brambleton communities vied to stay at Briar Woods High School.
 However, on April 23 the School Board adopted a plan that places around 80 percent of Brambleton at HS-6, while keeping the Broadlands at Briar Woods.

-Immediately after the vote, Kelsey indicated he would be pursuing actions to get the decision overturned.
+The lawsuit is not unexpected; immediately after the vote, Kelsey indicated he would be pursuing actions to get the decision overturned.

 “My initial reaction is they took nine communities and sacrificed one so that they could fulfill the needs of every other community,” Kelsey said following the April 23 meeting.
 “In doing so, they violated the law, they violated the proffers and I think we're going to get it undone.”